gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    identity during the setup of a new connections, but MAY accept negotiation of stronger algorithms and security parameters, which might be motivated by new attacks.

-   When using DTLS 1.3
-   {{I-D.ietf-tls-dtls13}}, AEAD limits and forward secrecy can be achieved by sending post-handshake KeyUpdate messages, which triggers rekeying of DTLS.
-Such symmetric rekeying gives significantly less protection against key leakage than re-running Diffie-Hellman.
-After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with application_traffic_secret_N+1, application_traffic_secret_N+2, etc. Note that KeyUpdate does not update the exporter_secret.

    Allowing new connections can enable denial-of-service attacks.
    The endpoints SHOULD limit the frequency of new connections.